MPindla/Git-GitHub-Demo/README.md

 # Git-GitHub-Demo
  Demo
- we understood the concept git and github
+ we understood the concept git and git-hub.